 As we see in §46.5, the fact that subject clitics in northern Italian dialects have often developed into left peripheral elements is not surprising.
-As Poletto (2006b) and Benincà (1983) propose, this fact must be related to the diachronic evolution of those varieties in which the licensing of a null subject depended on the V2 position of the inflected verb in main clauses in the medieval period (when these languages still had the V2 property; cf. §30.3.3, §61.REF).
-The development of subject clitics would thus be a consequence of a long standing property of the pro-drop system of the western Romània, which was (and remains) different from standard
+As Poletto (2006b) and Benincà (1983b) propose, this fact must be related to the diachronic evolution of those varieties in which the licensing of a null subject depended on the V2 position of the inflected verb in main clauses in the medieval period (when these languages still had the V2 property; cf. §30.3.3, §61.REF).
+The development of subject clitics would thus be a consequence of a long standing property of the pro-drop system of the western Romània, which was (and remains) different from standard Italian, Spanish, Portuguese, and Romanian.
+See footnote 20 for the claim that some Sicilian dialects also exhibit subject clitics.

-&lt;sup>12 Cardinaletti and Repetti (2008) investigate subject clitics in Emilian, showing that there are cases where what might at first glance look like an invariable clitic is actually either (a) an epenthetic vowel inserted for syllable structure reasons, or (b) an interrogative marker (§§46.4-
+12 Cardinaletti and Repetti (2008) investigate subject clitics in Emilian, showing that there are cases where what might at first glance look like an invariable clitic is actually either (a) an epenthetic vowel inserted for syllable structure reasons, or (b) an interrogative marker (§§46.4-5).